deveworld/ypt_client/README_en.md

   Behavior can break without warning and may conflict with service terms.
 - Email and password are used for the YPT login request.
 The login JWT is stored locally through `shared_preferences`.
+- Also, I used Codex (GPT 5.5) for the document part, and got some advice from Claude AI on APK reverse engineering.

 ## What It Does